elsa-k-donovan/M-Lab-Canada/README.md

 WHERE CDNAME ='Sherbrooke'
 ```

-> Join Canada Census and M-Lab Data ///*WORK IN PROGRESS*//
+> Join Canada Census and M-Lab Data ///*IN PROGRESS*///
 ```shell
 CREATE OR REPLACE TABLE censusstatcan.demos.federal_internet AS